 More muscle means greater resistance to fatigue, as well.
 (We’re not talking about getting bulky if you are a competitive runner, because that negates the advantages of muscular strength with too much weight.)

 Your core climbs hills.
 If you have a weak core, you won’t be running up hills as fast as you could with a strong core.
 Strong abs actually help you pull yourself up a steep incline, and a strong lower back helps push you up that same incline.

 A strong core resists injury.
 Strong abs let you have better posture when you run.
 This not only speeds up your pace, it lets you resist nagging lower back injuries that result from poor posture.
 Likewise, a strong core absorbs impact energy better, which takes more of the burden from your feet, ankles, and legs’ tendons.

 Getting good running shoes.
 Running shoes that are high quality and are well suited for your feet is what you need to be a good runner.
-You can check few tips at this site and others online.

 And then…thin ain’t in.
 “Skinny” isn’t sexy, especially not for a man.
 A strong core means for you that you look (not to mention feel) fitter and more energized.

 Some Core Strength Building Suggestions